krewie/pear-talk/final/pop_2011_group_02/README.txt

 >>> TO COMPILE >>>

-To compile the project, simply type make and press enter.
+To compile the project, simply type "make server <Enter>" and "make client <Enter>".

 >>> TO RUN AND TEST THE SYSTEM >>>

-Add a short description on how to run and test your system.
-Here you might give pointers to more details in the doc/final_presentation.pdf document.
+just type server:start_server(Your server port) in the erlang shell and the server will start

+to start a client just type peer:start(1) in the erlang shell and the program will ask for the needed data.

+local port is the client's port and you have to specify different numbers if you wish to run several clients on the same computer.
+You cannot start more than one client per erlang shell, so in this case you'll have to open as many shells as the number of client you want to test.
+Normally you will have one for each computer

 If possible, add targets to the Makefile that can be used to start the system (make start, make start_server, make start_client or similar as